mikkelsons/family-chore-tracker/README.md

 ### To Do:

+- Update modal window to include options for the following:
-- Add option for adding/deleting users
+   - adding/deleting users (guard against deleting both parents)
-- Add option for redeeming points (only accesible by parent)
+   - redeeming points (only accesible by parent)
+   - changing parent password

 ## Installation